 Oral contraceptives, also known as "the pill," may not be right for everyone.
-The hormones can cause unpleasant side effects, and some women don't remember to take it everyday.
-I prefer the pill because it has always worked well for me; I've never been pregnant, it helps balance my hormones and improves my skin.
+The hormones can cause unpleasant side effects, and some women don't remember to take them every day.
+I prefer the pill because it has always worked well for me; I've never been pregnant, and it helps balance my hormones and improves my skin.

 There are other options, including:

 - Mirena IUD (I generally do not recommend this one.
 Many women I've spoken to have had complications with migration or gotten pregnant using this form of BC.
 However, it does not have hormones and some women prefer BC without them.)